inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 Team: error_no_brain_found

 ## Task 1
 The roles work fine.
 Maguns is doing a great work as Customer Contact and Mathias is working fine as team lead.
 ### Roles
 Our roles are working fine, and we will stick with the roles we have previously given.

 #### Team lead
-Has control of team and make sure that everybody do their assignments.
+Have overall control of the team.
+Make sure people do what they are supposed to, in the time-space they are suppose to.
+Responsibility to create and get the Project Board up and running, and keep it up to date.
+Make sure that everybody do their assignments.

 #### Customer Contact
-Has control of the project structure and the progress.
+The teams's main domain expert.
+Make sure the end product meets the requirements and expectations (High level requirements) we have.
+Also have a depth control of the project structure and the progress.

 #### Lead Tester
 Make sure all functions work as they're supposed to, especially testing edge cases not thought of when they're written.
+Also responsible for good user stories to every requirement.

 #### Lead Designer
 Responsible for all graphics, sounds and music.
 Also responsible for making all the maps.

 #### Refactoring lead
+Checks the code for errors, and try to clean-up code.
+Making code easy to read for others.

 ### Communication and group dynamic
-We communicate a lot better than last time.
+We communicate a lot better than last time, something we go more in depth in `Retrospective`.
 We discuss how we should do the project and the tests, and we're good at sharing knowledge.
 We communicate good as a team, and between the different roles.